 Ask them not to report the account to the credit reporting agencies.
 If they’ve already done so, ask them to correct the error with the agencies.
 Ask for written confirmation that they have.

 Step 2.
 Send a confirmation letter

-Once you’ve called the company, follow up by sending a confirmation letter.
+Once you’ve called the company, follow up by sending a letter.
 In the letter, say that:

-- you’ve been issued a credit card that you didn’t apply for
+- you’ve received a credit card you didn’t apply for

 - you want the account to be closed

 - you don’t want the credit card account to be recorded in your credit report

 You should also include a photocopy of the card, with the account number clearly visible.
 Make a copy of the letter, and keep it in your files.
 Consider sending the letter by registered mail so you get confirmation of delivery.

 Step 3.
 Shred or cut up the card